knowthelist/fhem-tablet-ui/README.md

 By default the ui gets/sets the fhem parameter 'STATE' (not 'state').

 All widgets have individual parameter settings.
 Set following attributes according your needs.
+Attributes with defaults are optional and does not have to be set.

 ####All widgets
 - **data-type**      : widget type